 PH: 660-543-4993 or firstname.lastname@example.org

-The Speech-Language Pathology, MS education program in speech-language pathology at University of Central Missouri is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296- 5700.
+The Master of Science (MS) education program in speech-language pathology (residential) at the University of Central Missouri is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Our current accreditation continues to August 31, 2030.
 The following are the most recent outcome measures supporting the results of the high-quality education provided at the University of Central Missouri.